ic3qu33n/michelangelo-reanimator/README.md

 The command for infecting a test target disk with the Python script will infect a disk such that the following results:
 1. The viral MBR is placed into the first sector of the disk (Cylinder 0, Head 0, Sector 1); note, this is the first stage bootloader
+	a.
+The viral MBR is also encrypted with a really simple XOR encryption routine and then written to disk (the viral MBR has an equivalent decryption routine which will decrypt the copy of itself loaded from disk during each boot).
 2. The original MBR is placed into the third sector of the disk (Cylinder 0, Head 0, Sector 3)
 3. The second stage bootloader is loaded into sectors 4-25 of the disk (Cylinder 0, Head 0, Sector 4)-(Cylinder 0, Head 0, Sector 25)
 Note that the convention that I used in this Python script uses a 0-indexed sector count, which is not how sectors are indexed normally